 - 4.14 Budget holders can review departmental financial information at any time via the financial management system.
 Reports from the system detail actual income and expenditure against budget.
 The School Business Manager will prepare a monthly summary for the Financial Accounting Officer (Principal). - 4.15The School Business Manager will compile monthly management accounts which will be reviewed with the Financial Accounting Officer (Principal).
-A summary will be submitted to the Chair of Governors and Chair of Audit and Risk Committee on a monthly basis and to other Directors prior to their meetings. - 4.16 Any potential overspend against the budget must in the first instance be discussed between the budget holder and the School Business Manager. - 4.17 The monitoring process should be effective and timely in highlighting variances in the budget so that differences can be investigated and corrective action taken, where appropriate.
-If a budget overspend is forecast, it may be appropriate to vire funds between budget headings or from the specifically identified contingencies. - 4.18 The authorisation of all virements between budget categories is as follows: - Up to £10,000 School Business Manager (and reported to the Principal)
+A copy will be submitted to the Chair of Governors and a summary report submitted to the Chair of Audit and Risk Committee on a monthly basis.
+A copy of the summary report is made available to other Directors via Governor Hub on a monthly basis. - 4.16 Any potential overspend against the budget must in the first instance be discussed between the budget holder and the School Business Manager. - 4.17 The monitoring process should be effective and timely in highlighting variances in the budget so that differences can be investigated and corrective action taken, where appropriate.
+If a budget overspend is forecast, it may be appropriate to vire funds between budget headings or from the specifically identified contingencies. - 4.18 The authorisation of all virements between budget categories is as follows:

+Up to £10,000 School Business Manager (and reported to the Principal)